openvinotoolkit/open_model_zoo/demos/whiteboard_inpainting_demo/python/README.md

                         Optional.
 Threshold for person instance segmentation model.
   --no_show             Optional.
 Don't show output.
   -d DEVICE, --device DEVICE
                         Optional.
 Specify a target device to infer on.
-CPU, GPU, HDDL or MYRIAD is acceptable.
-The demo will look for a suitable plugin for the device specified.
+CPU or GPU is acceptable.
+The demo will
+                        look for a suitable plugin for the device specified.
   -u UTILIZATION_MONITORS, --utilization_monitors UTILIZATION_MONITORS
                         Optional.
 List of monitors to show initially.